aerithnetzer/djournal/README.md

+this is my prototype journal system webdev project uwu

 # djournal

 This project is an open source scholarly journal management and presentation system written in python.
 This uses the django > mysql > vue stack to keep it simple and in as little boilerplate as possible.